toddgardner/halite-swig/README.md

 A swig wrapper for Halite core game logic.
 Can be used simulate board states, generate test boards, and run in process games.

-Currently only supports go and a very limited interface, hoping to hack more in here.
+Currently only supports go & python, and a very limited interface, hoping to hack more in here.

 # Generating swig